cubicle-jockey/cj_bitmask_vec/README.md

     assert_eq!(v[6], 106);

-    // here we're going to iterate all items that have bitmask bit 1 set let mut count = 0;
+    // here we're going to iterate over all items that have bitmask bit 1 set let mut count = 0;
     let mut iter = v.iter_with_mask();
     //                                (mask with bit 1 set)
     //                                               V
     while let Some(pair) = iter.filter_mask(&0b00000010) {
-        // only T 101, 102 and 104 in the Vec above have
+        // only items 101, 102, and 104 in the Vec above have
-        // bitmask bit one set.
+        // bitmask bit 1 set.
         assert!([101, 102, 104].contains(&pair.item));
         count += 1;
     }